Fishers, Indiana: City controversy

 In 1998, a referendum to change Fishers from a town to a city was rejected by 75% of the town's voters.

 In 2008, a group named "CityYes" began collecting petition signatures for a voter referendum on the question of whether or not to become a city.
 The town appointed a 44-member citizen study committee to review the benefits and drawbacks of a change of government type.

 In December 2010, the Fishers Town Council approved two referendum questions: whether or not to become a traditional city with an elected mayor and traditional city council or a modified city with a mayor elected by and from the expanded nine-member city council.
 The latter would have also merged the governments of Fishers and Fall Creek Township.
 In the referendum held November 6, 2012, voters rejected the merger with Fall Creek Township to become a modified city with an appointed mayor 62% to 37%, while approving a change to a traditional "second-class city", with an elected mayor 55% to 44%.

 Geography

-Location

 Fishers is located in the southeast corner of Hamilton County along the West Fork of the White River.
 It is bordered to the west by Carmel, to the north by Noblesville, to the east by the town of Ingalls and unincorporated land in Madison County, to the southeast by Fortville, McCordsville and unincorporated land in Hancock County, and to the south by the city of Indianapolis in Marion County.
 The center of Fishers is 16 mi northeast of downtown Indianapolis.

 According to the 2010 census, Fishers has a total area of 35.839 sqmi, of which 33.59 sqmi (or 93.72%) is land and 2.249 sqmi (or 6.28%) is water.